 You can expect many years of functionality from any tooth treated by a specialist endodontist.
 However, for a tooth to require root canal therapy, it has usually already suffered decay, wear or trauma, any of which can compromise the structural integrity of the tooth.
 Because of this, there are instances in which root canal treatment does not achieve a definitively favourable result long-term.

 Is Root Canal Therapy Painful?

 Root canal therapy is not painful as it is only done when the tooth has been completely numbed.
 It will actually ease the pain and suffering caused by an infected tooth.
 However, for many people the thought of undergoing any dental treatment, no matter how simple or complex, produces feelings of anxiety.
-Sedation dentistry, also known as sleep dentistry, offers a comfortable way for patients to receive dental treatment such as root canal therapy while under mild sedation.
-If you have any anxiety about your root canal treatment, talk with one of our endodontists about sedation options.
+If you have any anxiety about your root canal treatment, talk with one of our endodontists about treatment options.

 After your root canal treatment your tooth may be sore or tender.
 This is a normal symptom of your body’s healing process and usually lasts only a few days following your treatment.

 Are There any Risks Associated with Root Canal Treatment?